DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/metrics/specific-metrics.md

 Metrics of specific elements of the simulation, such as agents and [`Waypoint`s](../config/waypoints/waypoints.md) can be viewed.

+Metrics for specific agents or [`Waypoint`s](../config/waypoints/waypoints.md) can only be viewed when the simulation is running.

 ## Agent Metrics

 To see a specific agent's metrics, simply click on the agent in the simulation.
 An `AgentMetricsDisplay` will appear, and show information about the agent.